abh1navv/abh1navv.github.io/data/blog/java-records.md

 This rule ensures that fields are always initialized.
 It also ensures that the operations defined in the compact constructor are always executed.

-**2. Cannot override the default constructor if a compact constructor is defined.**
+**2. Cannot override the canonical constructor if a compact constructor is defined.**
-When a compact constructor is defined, a default constructor is automatically constructed with the initialization and compact constructor logic.
+When a compact constructor is defined, a canonical constructor is automatically constructed with the initialization and compact constructor logic.

-In this case, the compiler won't allow us to define a constructor with the same arguments as the default constructor.
+In this case, the compiler won't allow us to define a constructor with the same arguments as the canonical constructor.

 E.g., this won't compile: